JoshDoug/Notes/Java/JavaSE/JShell.md

 Once entered, this class can be edited by using the Up Arrow to move to it in history and edit specific lines (this will move to a line in history, not the snippet as a whole).
 To move through history by snippets use `C-Up Arrow`.
 Of course this conflicts with a popular macOS keyboard shortcut, but this just jumps to the first line of each snippet.

+This doesn't seem to work as expected for multiline snippets, the line is simply entered as a new snippet on its own, instead of editing that part of the existing snippet.

 #### Input Line Modification

 * Delete, or `C-d` - delete the character at or after the cursor, as opposd to backspace - deleting the character at or before the cursor